TokenMarketNet/sto/docs/source/distribute.rst

 * Shares are moved to a hot wallet account, as configured above.
 (In the future, smart contract based and optimised distribution methods are supported.)

-* `sto` reads a CSV file with investor info (see example CSV file for colums)
+* ``sto`` command reads a CSV file with investor info - see example CSV file below for column information

 * Transactions are prepared for broadcasting

-* Transactions are broadcasted and a log file is written
+* Transactions are broadcasted and an audit log is written to the database

 Each imported transaction must have an unique `external_id` attribute, so that we can track which distribution transaction corresponds incoming payment transaction.